shaw-s-yu/CSE416_Delit/README.md

 # Delit
 Tiled Web Version

+## Update 12/17/2020: Server hosted on: http://delit.shaw-yu.com/  (as long as my raspberrypi works)
 ## Demo: https://delit.herokuapp.com/
 you may need to wait a minute to let heroku warm up!